-Non-native aquatic vegetation (i.e. Hygrophila) will be removed, as needed, to minimize competition with native submerged aquatic vegetation (SAV).
-Large-scale removal of non-native SAV is not expected to occur in 2020 as non-native SAV has largely been eliminated from Landa Lake and the Upper Spring Run area.
+Non-native SAV (i.e. Hygrophila) will be removed, as needed, to minimize competition with native SAV.
+Large-scale removal of non-native SAV will not be required in 2021 as non-native SAV has largely been eliminated from Landa Lake and the Upper Spring Run area.
 Restoration areas will be monitored for the re-establishment of non-native SAV.
 Small, localized growth of non-native SAV will be removed by selective physical extraction of visible plant and root mass.